 - Global recycled standard

-Pro tip: bear in mind that saying that a product is fairtrade doesn’t mean that the company is Fair Trade Certified!
+Pro tip: once again be careful with how things are worded and bear in mind that saying that a product is fairtrade doesn’t mean that the company is Fair Trade Certified!
 The first one is mere marketing, the second one implies social responsibility.

 5. Put your FBI hat on and do some stalking